 The Master Mystery Productions Hall of Fame, launched for our 5th anniversary in 2020, honors the individuals whose contributions to the company have shown long-standing excellence and have molded Master Mystery Productions in significant and deeply-rooted ways into the theatrical company it has become.

-Monica Dwyer is the most decorated performer of the company with six awards to date: The Skeleton Key for The Last Garden Party, three Diamond Masks (Bury Me in Paris, Ode to Agatha, Eat Cake), the Partners in Crime Award (Close Encounters of the Hairy Kind), and The Founder’s Award for 2017.
+Calvin Johnson is the most decorated performer of the company with eight awards to date: The Skeleton Key for Ex Luna, six Diamond Masks (Eat Cake, Foul Play, Woman in the Walls, Mum’s the Word, Who’s Who?, Closer to Heaven), and The Founder’s Award for the 2021 season.

 Katie Cozine became the first person to win both the Skeleton Key Award and a Diamond Mask Award for the same show: Bury Me in Paris in Spring 2017.
-The act was repeated by Nicole Johnson for Ode to Agatha in July 2017 followed by Sam Johnson in Lenore Nevermore in October 2019.
+The act was repeated by Nicole Johnson for Ode to Agatha in July 2017, Sam Johnson for Lenore Nevermore in October 2019, and Heather McGaha for Closer to Heaven in May 2022.
 Nicole and Sam are also the only family members (mother and son) to have earned this honor.

 Monica Dwyer became the first performer to win two Diamond Mask Awards–one for Wilhelmina Blake in Bury Me in Paris and one for Simone Davenport in Ode to Agatha.
 She also became the first performer to win multiple Diamond Masks in a single production year (2017).